austinhpatton/DFTD-Phylodynamics/Scripts/README.md

 - calls the two Murray et al. scripts, and summarized the extent of clock-like signal for each gene - called by Test-ClockSignal.slurm to be run on a cluster.
 #### 15) Test-ClockSignal.slurm
 - Script to submit Test-ClockLike-Signal.Rscript to be run on a cluster.
+#### 16) BDSKY-Analysis.R
+- Rscript to analyze/summarize/plot the output from a BDSKY analysis.
+Current example is for summarizing results for Cluster 2.
+#### 17) cbSKY-Analysis.R
+- Rscript to analyze/summarize/plot the output from the cbSKY analysis.
+#### 18) Plot_pFst_Manhattan.R
+- Rscript to generate a formatted manhattan plot of per-site pFst.